 Then, press Add condition.
 To filter our location, select the city column (Column K), choose Text is exactly, and enter your location (Indonesia).

-As a result, Sheetgo will filter your data to only show the data relating to Product 3 that was purchased in Indonesia.
+As a result, Sheetgo will filter your data to only show the data relating to Product 3 that was purchased in China.

 The Filter feature in Sheetgo